-In order to meet these foreign currency reporting requirements in their legacy environment, frequently companies maintain one of the following:
+In order to meet these foreign currency reporting requirements in their legacy environments, companies frequently maintain one of the following:

-- a very complex, heavily manual, giant Excel workbook that addresses the reporting needs, but is most likely has some bad formulas in it, or;
+- a very complex, heavily manual, giant Excel workbook that addresses the reporting needs, but most likely uses some bad formulas, or;

 - a very simple Excel file that only approximates the currency impact, at best.

-Some things to consider when setting up your BPC system to handle these requirements:
+Some things to consider when setting up your SAP BPC system to handle these requirements:

 - How many FX Categories do you need?
 Sure, you may think you need to see current year Actual at last year’s Budget rates, but consider who may really use that for reporting and why?
-Many times we can over complicate reporting for users by simply giving them too much to choose from.
-Find the right balance between making their lives easier by generating the data for them and an overabundance of data.
+Many times we can over-complicate reporting for users by simply giving them too much to choose from.
+Find the right balance between making their lives easier by generating the data for them and providing an over-abundance of data.

-- An automated solution is more consistently generating results that you can be sure to rely on.
+- An automated solution more consistently generates results that you can rely upon.

-So, how much longer are you going to keep spending hours and hours updating your FX workbooks when you could be using BPC to do the work for you?
-To learn more about BPC, download our Top 10 Considerations Guide for BPC 11.0 to get started on your journey!
+So, how much longer are you going to keep spending hours and hours updating your FX workbooks when you could be using SAP BPC to do the work for you?
+To learn more about SAP BPC and how it can help your finance team, download our Faster Close white paper to get started on your journey.

 *Could be any reporting currency, US Dollar was used as an example for a US-based company.